jchambers/java-otp/README.md

 final TimeBasedOneTimePasswordGenerator totp = new TimeBasedOneTimePasswordGenerator();
 ```

-To actually generate time-based one-time passwords, you'll need a secret key and a timestamp.
+To actually generate time-based one-time passwords, you'll need a key and a timestamp.
 Secure key management is beyond the scope of this document; for the purposes of an example, though, we'll generate a random key:

 ```java
 final Key key;